wildmountainfarms/maintenance-thing/README.md

 ...
 "Battery Room Temperature" (or the link) will somehow be able to keep track of the temperature and the historical data for that.
 This historical data should have some sort of retention policy

+Links themselves can prevent users from adding links that already exist, but by default, users can also add links that don't make sense.
+This is where a "link restriction" system comes in.
+This is something we can add in later so that a thing can have some sort of type such as these:
+* General type
+  * Such as "horse" or "dog"
+  * Cannot contain anything.
+* Unique item
+  * Such as "house toilet" or "the garage"
+  * Cannot be used as a type link to other unique items
+* Replenish-able item
+  * Such as "milk" or "cereal"
+  * Cannot contain anything, cannot be contained by anything
+  * Allowed to be linked to by unique items using an inventory link

+Remember that "link restrictions" are not necessary for a functional system, they just prevent links that don't make sense and can also help newbies understand what can and cannot be linked to.
+This could be very useful for an eventual auto complete when links are being created.

 ### Maintenance Task
 A "maintenance task" is a concept in maintenance thing.
 Tasks usually have instructions associated with them, and can link to "things".
 Tasks can be: